-Dr. Agarwal is a Clinical Associate Professor at the Graduate Medicine School, University of Wollongong, and lectures at the University of Sydney.
-She also teaches registrars and interns at public hospitals and regularly conducts continuing medical education seminars for doctors and optometrists.
-She has taught eye surgery including cataract surgery to ophthalmology registrars at Westmead Eye Hospital in Sydney and Monash Medical Centre in Melbourne.
+Her other passion is being actively involved in the teaching and mentoring of medical professionals and students.
+Smita teaches medical registrars and interns at public hospitals and regularly conducts continuing medical education seminars for medical professionals including doctors and optometrists.
+She has taught eye surgery to ophthalmology registrars at Westmead Eye Hospital in Sydney and Monash Medical Centre in Melbourne.

 A/Prof Agarwal preforms all laser procedure including: